-- Eligible part-time undergraduate students can apply for a tuition fee loan (from 2018, government maintenance loans will also be available to part-time undergraduate students).
+- Eligible part-time undergraduate students can apply now for a tuition fee loan and, from 2018, you can also apply for a maintenance loan.

-- If you have been classified as an EU student by Student Finance England, you can apply for a tuition fee loan only (you will not be able to apply for a maintenance loan).
+- If you have been classified as an EU student by Student Finance England, you can apply for a tuition fee loan (but not for a maintenance loan - EU students are ineligible).

 - Note: when you enrol online for your Birkbeck course (this happens after you have accepted an offer of a place), if you are eligible for a loan, you will be given the option to state that you are applying for a student loan to pay your fees.
 This will mean that you can enrol on your course without having to make a payment first.

-- Birkbeck students can normally complete their studies before starting to repay their loans:
+- Birkbeck students can usually complete their studies before starting to repay their loans:

 - If you are classified as a part-time student, you will be due to start repaying your loan in the April after you leave your course or the April that falls four years after the first day of your course (even if you’re still studying), whichever comes first.

 - If you are classified as a full-time student, you will be due to start repaying your loan in the April after you complete or leave your course.
 If you finish or leave your course before April 2016, you won’t start making repayments until after this date.

 - Please see the Student Loans Company Repayments website or contact the Student Advice Service.